124015001/twitter-source-label-customizer/changing-source-label/3-creating-twitter-app.md

 </div>

-- Then, scroll down to "Authentication Settings" and unable 3rd party authorisation.
+- Then, scroll down to "Authentication Settings" and Enable 3rd party authorisation.
 It will also ask for your website link, there you can give your twitter account's link.

 <div align = 'center'>